Iasa-Global/btabok/pages/engagement_model/collaboration.md

   - digital_employee
 ---

-> "the act of working together with other people or organizations to create or acheive something" **definition of Collaboration, Cambridge Dictionary**
+> "The act of working together with other people or organizations to create or acheive something" **definition of Collaboration, Cambridge Dictionary**

 # What is Collaboration